j9t/little-books/manuscript/website-quality-control.md

 Another user-centered matter concerns site functionality and navigation: Can we get from _A_ to _B_?
 Fortunately, even though this is important to ensure, it’s easy to verify—so easy in fact, that most of the time functionality testing is “implied.”

 How so?
-What have we just said?
+What have I just said?
 Essentially, when we build and extend our sites and their functionality, we know whether we can access what we just built and extended.
 For example, when we add a new registration page or post a new press release, we typically notice, as part of the testing and launch process, whether page or release actually made it live and can be found.

-Thus, it’s advantageous to tell whether everything’s where we expect it to be, and whether it works as we expect it to work.
+It’s advantageous to tell whether everything’s where we expect it to be, and whether it works as we expect it to work.
 Here are some tools to do that:

 * [Accessibility, HTML, and Link Check (WebKit and Gecko browser extension)](http://www.totalvalidator.com/)
 * [Browser Test Automation (Sahi; browser extension)](https://resources.sahipro.com/alldocs/v9.5.0/introduction/)